awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

     BlockDeviceMappings: "/dev/sdj=:100,/dev/sdh=snap-51eef269,/dev/sdb=ephemeral0"
 ```

 `BlockDeviceMappings` lets you configure additional block devices for your instances\.
-For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon Elastic Cloud Computer User Guide*\.
+For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 The `InstanceType` option is obsolete\.
 It's replaced by the newer and more powerful `InstanceTypes` option in the [`aws:ec2:instances`](command-options-general.md#command-options-general-ec2instances) namespace\.
 The new option allows you to specify a list of one or more instance types for your environment\.
 The first value on that list is equivalent to the value of the `InstanceType` option included in the `aws:autoscaling:launchconfiguration` namespace described here\.
 The recommended way to specify instance types is by using the new option\.
 If specified, the new option takes precedence over the old one\.
 For more information, see [The aws:ec2:instances namespace](using-features.managing.as.md#environments-cfg-autoscaling-namespace.instances)\.